 $agent (Senior Staff) - Staff / Player Management

-$justice (Executive Staff) - Senior Management
+$justice (Executive Staff) - Wizard, Game Director

 In instances of players reporting potential admin issues, the conversation will be kept in the strictest of confidence and will only be discussed with the necessary parties involved.
 All administrators are OOC entities.
 They do not converse with players in an IC manner, obviously, and cannot pass information on to another player except in an OOC manner.
 Passing such information along is breaking rule 1.C., above.

-The game is based around conflict, without which we would be left with a happy fluffy bunny moo.
+The game is based around conflict, without which we would be left with a happy fluffy bunny MOO.
 This conflict may not always be resolvable through IC means.
 When an administrator steps in to resolve these conflicts, they must be fair and impartial at all times.
 If an administrator cannot handle the situation due to OOC association, they should give the conflict to another administrator to be handled.

 Without the administration, the game wouldn't last too long.
 Administrators are expected to login on a regular basis.
 If an administrator cannot login due to real world issues, they should let a $justice know so they are not removed for not logging in.
 After 6 months of inactivity, administrators will be reaped. $Justices are excluded.

 Upon returning to the game after an extended absence all admin are required to read, review, and absorb along with abide all the rules, goals, and statements made in the admin-guide located on the website in the admin section.
 Ask another admin if you are unaware of the URL.
+Returning admin are also subject to a yay/nay vote by the existing staff, which may decide that the returning admin should be disallowed from returning.

 Failure to read and abide by the rules will result in an admin being stripped of their bit by senior staff, regardless of the returning admin's previous place in the game.
 This is due to the fact that the game evolves and if you aren't around to evolve with it you may come back with a vastly different idea about the way the game is played or administrated due to not being around for the major changes.
 It is your responsibility to not undermine the current staff or direction of the game.
 Failure to do so results suspension of you as an admin.